FRANK-RAN/Quantum-Measurement-Software/Quantum Measurement UI/Window_Logic/Info.md

    - After signal returns, **Motor3_balancer** balances the motor to maintain peak voltage
    - Records the maximum voltage after 1 hour

+**Unused Variables**
+  - There are variables currently not being used that can be useful for the project, mostly relating to the DAQ signal processing.
+  - **SignalDropped**: Tells the system when the signal has dropped.
+Currently not being used by other methods, but could be useful in greater logic relating to experiment recording
+  - **SignalDrops** (list): Records the timestamps of when the signal drops and returns.
+Currenlty only used to append a message to the **MessageBox**.
+Future developments could include recording these timestamps into a txt file to put into the results folder, or creating a method to filter out recording times where signal data was corrupted

 ## ESP300.cs

 The `ESP300.cs` file contains all the logic for controlling and monitoring the **ESP300** delay stage controller within the **Quantum Measurement UI**.
 Its main responsibilities include: